 Office of the Superintendent

-On behalf of the Board of Education and Executive Cabinet, welcome to the 2018-19 school year.
-I look forward to working together to reach the highest potential of both our students and ourselves as professionals.
+On behalf of the Board of Education and Executive Cabinet, please take the time to stay connected.
+Whether you are a parent, district employee, community member or all three of those, it takes all of us together to build the success our students deserve.
+I look forward to working together to reach the highest potential of both our students and ourselves.